Despite grounding of Boeing plane, United 2Q profit rises

 United does not publish average fares, but a stand-in figure — revenue per seat for each mile flown — rose 2.5% over last year’s second quarter.
 That was at the top end of United’s guidance to investors and helped propel total revenue 6% to $11.4 billion, slightly higher than analysts expected.

-The nation’s third-largest airline by revenue narrowed and raised its forecast of full-year earnings to between $10.50 and $12 per share.
+The nation’s third-largest airline by revenue raised the lower end of its forecast range for full-year earnings to between $10.50 and $12 per share.
 It previously forecast $10 to $12 per share.

+United executives are scheduled to talk to investors about the results on Wednesday.